What does it mean that Jesus is the Lamb of God?

 A lamb was a common animal that was used to pay the punishment for one’s sin.
 God gave these instructions of animal sacrifice as a temporary covering for one’s sins, which was a foreshadowing of the perfect and complete sacrifice of Jesus to come.

 In fact, right after the first sin was committed by Adam and Eve, God killed an animal to provide a covering for them—both physically (as clothing) and spiritually (as payment for their sin) (Genesis 3:2, 21).
-This was the beginning of an animal dying on behalf of a human and shedding its blood to be a payment for sin.
+This was the beginning of an animal dying on behalf of a human, shedding its blood to be a payment for sin.

 The Passover Lamb